-- 3.2.5 Departures from any other International Standard or other anti-doping rule or policy set forth in the World Anti-Doping Code or in these IBU Anti-Doping Rules which did not cause an Adverse Analytical Finding or other anti-doping rule violation will not invalidate such evidence or results.
-If the Athlete or other Person establishes that a departure from another International Standard or other anti-doping rule or policy that could reasonably have caused an anti-doping rule violation based on an Adverse Analytical Finding or other anti-doping rule violation occurred, then the BIU will have the burden of establishing that such a departure did not cause the Adverse Analytical Finding or the factual basis for the anti-doping rule violation. - 3.2.6 The facts established by a decision of a court or professional disciplinary tribunal of competent jurisdiction that is not the subject of a pending appeal will be irrefutable evidence against the Athlete or other Person to whom the decision pertained of those facts, unless the Athlete or other Person establishes that the decision violated principles of natural justice. - 3.2.7 The hearing panel in a hearing on an anti-doping rule violation may draw an inference adverse to the Athlete or other Person who is asserted to have committed an anti-doping rule violation based on the Athlete's or other Person's refusal, after a request made in a reasonable time in advance of the hearing, to appear at the hearing (either in person or by telephone as directed by the hearing panel) and to answer questions either from the hearing panel or from the Anti-Doping Organisation asserting the anti-doping rule violation.
+- 3.2.6 The facts established by a decision of a court or professional disciplinary tribunal of competent jurisdiction that is not the subject of a pending appeal will be irrefutable evidence against the Athlete or other Person to whom the decision pertained of those facts, unless the Athlete or other Person establishes that the decision violated principles of natural justice. - 3.2.7 The hearing panel in a hearing on an anti-doping rule violation may draw an inference adverse to the Athlete or other Person who is asserted to have committed an anti-doping rule violation based on the Athlete's or other Person's refusal, after a request made in a reasonable time in advance of the hearing, to appear at the hearing (either in person or by telephone as directed by the hearing panel) and to answer questions either from the hearing panel or from the BIU or other Anti-Doping Organisation asserting the anti-doping rule violation.